 Amphetamine abuse has become a rampant problem in the United States.
+And with abuse comes the more likely possibility of Amphetamine overdose.
 Between 2008 and 2012 alone, ADHD prescriptions increased 53%.
 From the Hollywood elite to stressed out college kids and young professionals, prescription amphetamines don’t discriminate between the young and old or the rich and poor.

 While the current opioid epidemic has become one of the worst drug crises in American history, it’s safe to say that, if left unaddressed, prescription stimulant abuse could follow closely in its footsteps.